 Human Genetics & Genetic Counseling

-Welcome to the Human Genetics and Genetic Counseling Program within the Jefferson College of Life Sciences!
+Welcome to the Human Genetics & Genetic Counseling Program at the Jefferson College of Life Sciences

 We encourage you to peruse our website and to review our Human Genetics and Genetic Counseling Handbook to learn more about our program, degree requirements, and the rewarding profession of genetic counseling.
 To learn more about the Human Genetics and Genetic Counseling Program, please email us at Rachael.Brandt@jefferson.edu or Zohra.Alifirstname.lastname@example.org